-If the advertisements on your Facebook newsfeed appear remarkably relevant, it's because the social network giant knows you well.
-Facebook amassed anestimated $26.9 billionin ad revenue in 2016 alone by mining its vast troves of data on its 1.86 billion users to sell targeted information to advertisers they use to offer products and services based on your personal tastes.
+If the advertisements on your Facebook newsfeed appear remarkably relevant, it's because the social network giant knows you very well.
+Facebook amassed anestimated $39.9 billionin ad revenue in 2017 by mining its vast troves of data on 2.2 billion users and then selling targeted information to advertisers that they use to sell you products and services based on your personal tastes.

 There are also more sinister ways companies use your information.
 Researcher Michal Kosinski devised a model thatanalysed a user's Facebook "likes" to predict information such as ethnicity, sexual orientation, and political beliefs to both create and locate personal psychological profiles.

 A similar strategy of data analysis may have helped Donald Trump reach the White House.

 Wikileaks founder Julian Assange called Facebook "the most appalling spying machine that has ever been invented," in aninterviewwith Russian news site RT.